iPhone 6 watch. iPhone watch

 4. Launch on iPhone installed application BLE Utility.
 Go to the tab Peripheral.

-Leave the tab open and in the meantime open the Aerlink alert on your smartwatch (if it's gone, disable and re-enable iOS support in the app - point 3 this manual).
+Leave the tab open, and in the meantime, on your smartwatch, open the Aerlink alert (if it disappears, disable and enable iOS support in the app again - point 3 this manual).

-5. If the connection was successful, you will see a notification on the smart watch:
+5. If the connection is successful, you will see a corresponding notification on your smart watch:

 This completes the pairing.
-On this stage An Android Wear smartwatch paired with an iPhone can do the following:
+On at this stage Smart watches running Android Wear in conjunction with an iPhone can do the following:

-• display notification of incoming SMS messages, calendar events;
+• display notifications about incoming SMS messages, calendar events;

-• relay notifications from the iPhone (all enabled Push in the Notifications menu on iOS);
+• relaying notifications from iPhone (all Push enabled in the Notifications menu on iOS);

 • display incoming calls (it is impossible to talk through a smart watch);

-Alas, the ability to display notifications, incoming messages and calls are still the only working functions at a time when there is no Android smartphone.
-Work cards, voice Google search and other applications that require access to the Internet will not work.
-There are several ways out: wear two smartphones, wait for good news on the integration of Android Wear with iOS from Google, be content with the functionality of smart watches as a “notifier” or think about buying.
+Alas, the ability to display notifications, incoming messages and calls are still the only working functions when there is no Android smartphone.
+Card operation, voice Google search and other applications that require Internet access will not work.
+There are several ways out: carry two smartphones, wait for good news on the integration of Android Wear with iOS from Google, be content with the functionality of a smart watch as a “notifier,” or think about buying .
 The choice is yours.

 P.S.
-Many thanks to our reader for the help.
-Viktor Litvin.
+Thank you very much to our reader for your help.
+Victor Litvin.

-This model represents everything a person who prefers the Apple brand could want.
-Here you can buy a model of exactly the same color scheme as the main phone.
-Smart watch - with a large battery, provides excellent battery life, compatible with any iOS device.
-In addition, this clock phone with big screen equipped with a system of monitors that allow you to track the state of the body, and reviews indicate that the device is extremely reliable, and its performance level makes it easy to cope with any tasks.
-The device is equipped with and supports:
+This model represents everything that a person who prefers the Apple brand could want.
+Here you can buy a model in the exact same color scheme as the main phone.
+Smart watches have a large battery, provide excellent battery life, and are compatible with any iOS devices.
+In addition, this watchphone with big screen is equipped with a system of monitors that allows you to monitor the condition of the body, and reviews indicate that the device is extremely reliable, and its level of performance allows you to easily cope with any tasks.
+The device is equipped and supports:

 • Apple S1 CPU;